-Unless specified explicitly (with '-MT' or '-MQ'), the object file name consists of the basename of the source file with any suffix replaced with object file suffix.
+Unless specified explicitly (with '-MT' or '-MQ'), the object file name consists of the name of the source file with any suffix replaced with object file suffix and with any leading directory parts removed.
 If there are many included files then the rule is split into several lines using '\'-newline.
 The rule has no commands.

 This option does not suppress the preprocessor's debug output, such as '-dM'.
-To avoid mixing such debug output with the dependency rules you should explicitly specify the dependency output file with '-MF', or use an environment variable like DEPENDENCIES_OUTPUT (see Chapter 13 [Environment Variables], page 60).
+To avoid mixing such debug output with the dependency rules you should explicitly specify the dependency output file with '-MF', or use an environment variable like DEPENDENCIES_OUTPUT (see Chapter 13 [Environment Variables], page 62).
 Debug output will still be sent to the regular output stream as normal.

 Passing '-M' to the driver implies '-E', and suppresses warnings with an implicit '-w'.